Dynamics of Domestic Abuse, DASH Risk Assessment & MARAC

 - Related Courses

-- Be aware of existing community based resources and multi-agency forums
+- Community-based resources and multi-agency forums

-Read and gain an understanding of the risk assessment tool used at your organisation.
+Before the course date, please read and gain an understanding of the risk assessment tool used at your organisation.

 Upon completion of the course, the delegates will receive a certificate of attendance.